July 20 2017

 May 25 2017

-Our team recently published an article in the le ZEFQ – The Journal of Evidence and Quality in Health Care, entitled Shared decision making in Iran: Current and future trends.
+Our team has published an article in ZEFQ – The Journal of Evidence and Quality in Health Care, entitled Shared decision making in Iran: Current and future trends.

-In Iran, even if there are some legislation about informed consent and patients’ rights, there are no specific policies regarding SDM.
-Neither there are any existing programs to develop or evaluation decision support tools, such as decision aids.
-Also, even if there is some interest about SDM for some health professionals in Iran, there are no politics or clear strategies to implement SDM in the Iranian national health system.
-However, there are definitely some possibilities about SDM in Iran and the future about it can be bright.
-To make that possible, collaboration between patients, health professionals, policies makers and the government will be needed, to promote SDM.
+In Iran, even though there is some legislation about informed consent and patients’ rights, there are no specific policies regarding SDM.
+Nor are there programs to develop or evaluate decision support tools, such as decision aids.
+Also, although some health professionals in Iran are interested in SDM, there are no policies or clear strategies to implement SDM in the Iranian national health system.
+However, there is potential for SDM in Iran.
+Collaboration between patients, health professionals, policy makers and the government are needed to promote SDM.

 May 25 2017